gsubhasree/ml-classifier/README.md

 ## Description:
 	To train and deploy ML classification algorithms on Dataset uploaded by user.
-	Algorithms used here are Logistic Regression,Decision Tree, K Nearest Neighbours, Support Vector Machine & Random Forest Classifier.
+	Algorithms used here are:
+	Logistic Regression,Decision Tree, KNN, SVM & Random Forest Classifier.

 	The deployed website has the following provisions:
-		Upload datasets
+		•Upload datasets
-		Select current dataset and:
+		•Select current dataset and:
 		->Add new data over the current dataset:
 			User can add input data over the current datset.
 		->Train the current dataset on model of user's choice(from the 5) and retain the model ->Test the current model:
-			The species is predicted by the trained model of user's choice with the input parameters.
+			The species is predicted by the trained model of user's choice.
 		->View the dataset

 ## Acknowledgements: